Phillip-England/fmtly/README.md

 }
 ```

-When using gtml, we simply place our components in a `.html` file, and gtml will take care of generating
+When using gtml, we simply place our components in a `.html` file, and gtml will take care of generating the output.

-## _component
+## Element _component
 _component elements are used to register a new component. gtml will convert all _component elements into their own corrosponding Go function.

 ### input